Fall 2026 Enrollment Calendar

 When a Class is Full

 Your schedule should be settled before the add deadline.
-If you check several times during the add period and still don’t find an opening in a course that is required for your degree, ask for help before the add period ends.
+If you check several times during the add period and still don’t find an opening in a class that is required for your degree, ask for help before the add period ends.
 Do not continue to sit in a class past the add deadline hoping for a seat to open up.

 Limits and Waiting Lists